Torch-Choice: A PyTorch Package for Large-Scale Choice Modeling with Python: Performance Benchmarks

-The first part examines different packages' time costs at each level of $P$ normalized by the baseline runtime ($P=1$) on a dataset with $N=10,000$ records and $I=50$ items.
+\textbf{Scalability on Small Datasets.} The first part examines different packages' time costs at each level of $P$ normalized by the baseline runtime ($P=3$) on a dataset with $N=10,000$ records and $I=50$ items.
 The top panels of Figure \ref{fig:num-covariates-comparison} compare computational efficiencies of R and \code{torch-choice} as the number of covariates grows.
-The time taken is more than 20x higher when $P=30$ compared to the baseline case while using the R-implementation; in contrast, the time cost is only doubled as $P$ increases with \code{torch-choice}.
+For the two models with item-specific coefficients $\alpha_i$, the time taken is more than 20x higher when $P=30$ compared to the baseline case while using the R-implementation; in contrast, the time cost was less than 3x higher when $P=30$ with \code{torch-choice}.
+The time ratio for the $\beta^\top \mathbf{z}_i$ model using \code{torch-choice} is higher because the model converges extremely fast in the baseline setting, which can be verified in Figure \ref{fig:abs-time-num-covariates-comparison}.